Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • replacement cost for coverage.

-10. Compensation for other reasonably foreseeable damages.
-Generally, the types of damages listed above will cover the kinds of losses the employee suffered because of the contravention.
-However, any reasonably foreseeable damages may be made the subject of a compensation order.
+10. Compensation for other reasonable foreseeable damages.
+Generally, the types of damages listed above will cover the kinds of losses the claimant suffered because of the contravention.
+However, any additional reasonable foreseeable damages may be made the subject of a compensation order.

 Ontario Labour Relations Board